kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 # Appending events

-When you start working with EventStoreDB, your application streams are empty.
+When you start working with KurrentDB, your application streams are empty.
 The first meaningful operation is to add one or more events to the database using this API.

 ::: tip
 Check the [Getting Started](getting-started.md) guide to learn how to configure and use the client SDK.